-The placement of observers should also encompass arrangements to ensure the independence and
+The placement of observers should also encompass arrangements to ensure the independence and the nurnose of this standard, it is recognized th

 For the purpose of this standard, it is recognized that there are many ways in which catch and effort can be stratified including vessels, areas and times.
 This level of coverage is relative to actual fishing operations, which, if randomly distributed, should result in about 10% of the catch.